Continuous, Subject-Specific Attribute Control in T2I Models by Identifying Semantic Directions: Additional Results

 \subsection{Compositional Attribute Editing}

-We show some 2d grids where two attributes are modulated for the same target subject in an additive manner in \cref{fig:app_compositional_5,fig:app_compositional_1,fig:app_compositional_2,fig:app_compositional_3,fig:app_compositional_4,fig:app_compositional_6}.
-Both attribute deltas interact with each other according to the world knowledge of the diffusion model to produce a realistic image for every combination.
-This can especially be seen in \cref{fig:app_compositional_1}, where the variant with increased age \textit{and} makeup has substantially reduced wrinkles compared to the version with reduced makeup.
+We show some 2d grids where two attributes are modulated for the same target subject in an additive manner in \cref{fig:app_compositional_1,fig:app_compositional_2}.
+Both attribute modulations interact with each other according to the world knowledge of the diffusion model to produce a realistic image for every combination.